webpy/webpy.github.com/quick_vhosting_hack.md

 So, I just made a quick decorator for `web.handler`.

-##Stuff to Note:
+###Stuff to Note:

 This expects to be working behind a proxy but that can easily be corrected.

-More work could be done to allow on `web.render` and the class names so the code you create for sites setup like this can be more easily made into standalone sites later on.
+More work could be done to allow on `web.render` and the class names sothe code you create for sites setup like this can be more easily made into standalone sites later on.

 The /static directory is currently still shared between all sites.

-##The Code
+###The Code

      #
      ## URL MAPPING